fishsciences/artemis_methods/intro/modeling_eDNA.md

 standard curve, which defines the ln[eDNA] that corresponds to the threshold value, and 2) researcher decisions.
-For example, in response to the level of sensitivity of an assay, some researchers might use a maximum Cq threshold of 35 cycles, while others use 40 cycles.
+For example, in response to the level of sensitivity of an assay, some researchers might use a maximum Cq threshold of 35 cycles [@huver_development_2015], while others use 40 or even 45 cycles [@piggott_evaluating_2016].
 Thus the ln[eDNA] which corresponds to the maximum Cq value for a particular set of extractions varies between studies and "presence" across studies can refer to different actual concentrations of eDNA.